fledge-iot/fledge-south-opcua/README.rst

 url
   The URL used to connect the server, of the form opc.tcp://<hostname>:<port>/...

+subscribeById
+  A toggle that determines of the subscriptions are to be treated as OPC UA node names or as browse names.

 subscriptions
   An array of OPC UA node names that will control the subscription to variables in the OPC UA server.

+  If the subscribeById option is set then this is an array of node Id's.
+Each node Id should be of the form ns=..;s=...
+Where ns is a namespace index and s is the node id string identifier.

+  If the subscribeById option is not set then the array is an array of browse names.
 The array may be empty, in which case all variables are subscribed to in the server and will create assets in FogLAMP.
 Although simple subscribing to everything will return a lot of data that may not be of use.
 Alternatively a set of string may be give, the format of the strings is <namespace>:<name>.
 If the namespace is not requied then the name can simply be given.
 The plugin will traverse the node tree of the server and subscribe to all variables that live below the named nodes in the subscriptions array.

   Configuration examples: